The Government of Yukon administers rebates to producing placer-mining operations.

 Non-producing placer-mining operations are eligible to apply for the general business carbon rebate.
 Companies involved in exploration projects are also eligible for the general business rebate.

-Rebates can be issued via Electronic Funds Transfer (ETF):
+Rebates can be issued via Electronic Funds Transfer (EFT):

 - Sign up for direct deposit payments from the Government of Yukon.